-Does this financial product consider principal adverse impacts on sustainability factors?

-⊠ No

-ESG Integration is driven by taking into account material ESG risks as part of the research process.
+Does this financial product consider principal adverse impacts on sustainability factors? └│ Yes ⊠ No What investment strategy does this financial product follow?
+ESG Integration: ×× ESG Integration is driven by taking into account material ESG risks as part of the research process.
 ESG integration enables the Portfolio Manager to identify financially relevant sustainability factors that impact investment decisions and to incorporate ESG considerations when implementing investment decisions, and allows ESG risks to be systematically monitored and compared to risk appetite and constraints.
-It also assists in portfolio construction through securities selection, investment conviction and portfolio weightings.

-- For corporate issuers, this process utilizes an internal UBS ESG material issues framework which identifies the financially relevant factors per sector that can impact investment decisions.
+It also assists in portfolio construction through securities selection, investment conviction and portfolio weightings. • For corporate issuers, this process utilizes an internal UBS ESG material issues framework which identifies the financially relevant factors per sector that can impact investment decisions.
 This orientation toward financial materiality ensures that analysts focus on sustainability factors that can impact the financial performance of the company and therefore investment returns.
 ESG integration can also identify opportunities for engagement to improve the company's ESG risk profile and thereby mitigate the potential negative impact of ESG issues on the company's financial performance.
 The Portfolio Manager employs an internal UBS ESG risk dashboard that combines multiple internal and external ESG data sources in order to identify companies with material ESG risks.
-An actionable risk signal highlights ESG risks to the Portfolio Manager for incorporation in their investment decision making process. - For non-corporate issuers, the Portfolio Manager applies a qualitative or quantitative ESG risk assessment that integrates data on material ESG factors.
+An actionable risk signal highlights ESG risks to the Portfolio Manager for incorporation in their investment decision making process. • For non-corporate issuers, the Portfolio Manager applies a qualitative or quantitative ESG risk assessment that integrates data on material ESG factors.
 The analysis of material sustainability/ESG considerations can include many different aspects, such as the following among others: the carbon footprint, health and well-being, human rights, supply chain management, fair customer treatment and governance.

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
+Sustainability Exclusion Policy: The Sustainability Exclusion Policy of the Portfolio Manager outlines the exclusions applied to the investment universe of the financial product.
+The link to the Sustainability Exclusion Policy can be found in the section headed "Sustainability Exclusion Policy" in the main body of the Sales Prospectus.
+What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?
+The following binding element(s) of the investment strategy are used to select the investments to attain the characteristic(s) promoted by this financial product: A minimum of 51% of assets invested in issuers with sustainability profiles in the top half of the UBS ESG consensus score scale.
+The calculations do not take account of cash, derivatives and unrated investment instruments.
+The characteristic(s) and the minimum proportion of investments used to meet the environmental and/or social characteristics promoted by the financial product are calculated at quarter end using the average of all business days' values in the quarter.
+Sustainability Exclusion Policy: